Tsuey/L4D2-Community-Update/changelogs/README.md

 Commits are always preferred over Pull Requests since the commits are always guaranteed and give the quickest glimpse of changed lines.
 We could optionally link to exact lines.
 Uncommonly, change notes are only mentioned in the Pull Request -- but that's okay because they're all in this changelog.

-For the few commits that were reverted, only the last-most commit that made the change is linked (like we ignore the [BOM incident](https://github.com/Tsuey/L4D2-Community-Update/commit/2257108296a7408415172c727f9f16f395b2ecf3) since it was re-uploaded later) or on two cases where a change was completely removed.
+For any commits that were reverted, only the last-most commit that made the change is linked (like we ignore the [BOM incident](https://github.com/Tsuey/L4D2-Community-Update/commit/2257108296a7408415172c727f9f16f395b2ecf3) since it was re-uploaded later) or in some cases where a change was completely removed.
 Examples of the latter: the top change note was removed because it was reverted later on (instead of removing unreachables we make them reachable):

 &emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/26bc4e36fe657a23b89f6f611edde121bfcff9b8) `[Sep 18, 2021]` Medkits are no longer converted into pills.<br/>
 &emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/a310f379c5003c0efc9337443016d2c651804695) `[Sep 19, 2021]` Reverted change to allow pills to replace medkits again.<br/>

-&emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/32daf1fa36cbc4b44742e480543466b57e9dd4d6) `[Sep 18, 2021]` Removed unreachable pill spawn.<br/>
+&emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/32daf1fa36cbc4b44742e480543466b57e9dd4d6) `[Sep 18, 2021]` Removed unreachable pills spawn.<br/>
-&emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/e5710b35a74a7b5099de18a2badb9af7688eced9) `[Oct 3, 2021]` Restored previously removed pain pill spawn.<br/>
+&emsp;[+](https://github.com/Tsuey/L4D2-Community-Update/commit/e5710b35a74a7b5099de18a2badb9af7688eced9) `[Oct 3, 2021]` Restored previously removed pain pills spawn.<br/>

 All commits related to Valve's required source files were ignored as all were moved to private repo.